-As the haul level length frequency sub-sampling level decreased the relative ISS also decreased (Figure 3).
-This decrease in relative ISS was exhibited by all stocks evaluated, although the magnitude of decrease was region- and stock-specific (Supplementary Material Figures S4–S6).
-In terms of stock-specific results, the largest decrease in the relative ISS across the length frequency sub-sampling levels occurred for EBS walleye pollock (Figure S5) and the smallest decrease occurred for GOA rex sole and southern rock sole (Figure S6).
-The largest variability across survey years in the relative ISS was observed for sub-sampling levels of 50 and 100 lengths per haul for AI walleye pollock (Figure S4) and GOA northern rockfish (Figure S6).
-However, in terms of species type results across the survey regions (Figure 3), the decrease in relative ISS as the haul length frequency sub-sampling level decreased was very similar, while the variability could be slightly different in some cases (e.g., variability at the haul level sub-sampling rate of 50 as compared across species types and survey regions).
-For sub-sampling levels of 150 and greater, the variability in length composition relative ISS was small and consistent across all the species types and survey regions evaluated.
+As the haul level length frequency sub-sampling level decreased the length composition relative ISS also decreased (to panels of Figure 3).
+This decrease in length composition relative ISS was exhibited by all stocks evaluated, and although the magnitude of decrease was region- and stock-specific the results were consistent across regions and stocks (region- and stock-specific results are shown in Supplementary Material Figures S5–S7).
+For sub-sampling levels of 150 and greater lengths measured per haul, the variability in length composition relative ISS was small and consistent across all the species types and survey regions evaluated.
+Across the length frequency sub-sampling levels evaluated the age composition relative ISS was minimally effected by the magnitude of sub-sampling in the length frequency data used for the first stage expansion (bottom panels of Figure 3).